 On September 15, 2020, Swann Keys Civic Association was notified of immediate work to replace electrical services to the East side of Laws Point Road.
 After a recent outage, Delaware Electric Cooperative Engineers reviewed our power and determined work must start immediately.
 This work involves moving all power lines and supply equipment from the rear of properties to the front.
-Mr. Steve Hoffman, DEC Project Supervisor was planning to speak to the community on September 20th however declined on Friday September 18th stating that DEC has changed their plans.
-Evidently DEC discovered that the work initially planned was more complicated and extensive.
-Mr. Hoffman indicated they would only replace the faulty segment of wiring on Laws Point at this time.
-The total wiring replacement for the entire street was put on hold.
-We will inform the community as soon as we get an update.
+We have asked Mr. Steve Hoffman, DEC Project Supervisor to speak at our September 20th, 2020 BOD Meeting.
+Details of changes are on SK web site in Blue Section.